Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 We note that the Schrieffer-Wolff operator $T$ is thus proportional to the spin current operator $\mathcal{J}=\sum_i j_i$ which can be obtained from the lattice continuity equation \cite{SirkerLectureNotes}

 We note, furthermore, that $\overline{|h_{j+1}-h_j|}=2/3$, i.e., the factor $\bar{J}^{(0)}_{j,j+1}/|h_{j}-h_{j+1}|$ is small on average if the disorder strength $D$ is large.
 However, if two neighboring sites have roughly the same potential, then this factor can become large or might even diverge.
 Rare resonances thus might destroy the perturbative construction if they proliferate.
+An example how such resonances can affect the transformed Hamiltonian is shown in Fig.~\ref{SW_fig}, bottom left panel.
 We will come back to this point below.

 After the Schrieffer-Wolff transformation, the new Hamiltonian is given by

 with $H^{(0)}_0=H_0$, $V^{(0)}=V$, and $T^{(0)}=T$.
 The coupling constants and renormalized fields are given by

 and $J^{(1)}_{j,j+1}\sim 1/D^3$ (the exact expression is lengthy and not needed in the following).
 The first two terms correspond to those generated by $[T^{(0)},V^{(0)}]$ while the renormalized nearest-neighbor hopping $J^{(1)}_{j,j+1}$ stems from the next higher commutator $[T^{(0)},[T^{(0)},V^{(0)}]]$.
 I.e., the transformation to lowest order eliminates the nearest-neighbor hopping processes but generates a next-nearest neighbor hopping $\bar{J}^{(1)}_{j,j+2}\sim 1/D^2$ (note that $\sigma^+_j\sigma^z_{j+1}\sigma^-_{j+2} + h.c. = c^\dagger_j c_{j+2} + h.c.$ in the fermionic language) and renormalizes the local fields $h^{(0)}_j\to h^{(1)}_j$.